American Scientific Glassblowers Annual Symposium

 • 4:00 Art Auction Results

-• 4:15 Thank you to everyone plus Invitation to 2027 in person in Colorado
+• 4:15 Thank you to everyone plus Invitation to 2027 in person symposium

 Loading…

-It’s time to think about a donation to the 2026 auction for the symposium.
+It’s not too late to add a donation to the 2026 auction for the symposium.
 Make a piece of art, donate a product, donate a piece of equipment or a tool.
 The ASGS is looking for contributions.

 This year the auction is open to the whole world as it’s happening online.
 Your item will be seen globally.
 The bidding will be from anyone and everyone.
 If you’re looking to be seen this is the year to donate.